-It is the post-processing slider that is placed at the right-sidebar of the Lightroom window.
+The post-processing slider is placed at the right sidebar of the Lightroom window.

-Using this slider, you can adjust the brightness, control the contrast, change the saturation, and many other global edits.
+You can adjust the brightness, contrast, saturation, and many other global edits using this slider.
 Remember, the developer slider will modify the whole image, not a specific portion of any photo.

-To learn more about the sliders, you need to play around with it.
-Once you play with it, you will get a clear idea about its working procedure.
+You need to play around with the sliders to learn more about them.
+Once you play with it, you will clearly know its working procedure.

 Adjusting the local areas

-However, the local adjustment feature varies from version to version.
-However, you will find five types of local adjustments in Lightroom.
+However, the adjustment feature varies from version to version.
+However, you will find five types of adjustments within Lightroom.

-This is one of the best local adjustment features of Lightroom.
-Many photographs are there which have some dark spots in them.
-And except those dark spots, the whole image gives a fantastic look.
+Spot Removal is one of the best features of Lightroom.
+So many photographs are there which have some dark spots in them.
+And except for those dark spots, the whole image looks fantastic.
 Now you want to remove those dark spots.

 Here, you need to use the spot removal tool.
-Find the below image where some unwanted dark spots in different areas are damaging the appeal of the image.
+For example, find the image below, where some unwanted dark spots in different areas damage the image’s appeal.